-An in-line battery coolant heater circulates warm coolant under the battery when the temperature is below

-- 9°C (15°F).
+An in-line battery coolant heater circulates warm coolant under the battery when the temperature is below - 9°C (15°F).
 The battery coolant heater should be activated 2 hours before starting the crane to allow sufficient time to preheat batteries and assist with easy start-up conditions.

-Ensure battery heater coolant valve is turned to off position in ambient temperatures above -9°C (15°F).
+If machine is equipped with cold weather package, ensure battery heater coolant valve is switched off in ambient temperatures above -9°C (15°F).